YunoHost/doc/fail2ban.md

 **Fail2Ban** is an intrusion prevention software that protects computer servers against brute-force attacks.
 It monitors certain logs and will ban IP addresses that show brute-force-like behavior.

 In particular, **Fail2ban** monitors `SSH` connection attempts.
-After 5 failed SSH connection attempts, Fail2ban will ban the IP from connecting via SSH for 10 minutes.
+After 5 failed SSH connection attempts, Fail2ban will ban the IP address from connecting via SSH for 10 minutes.
 If this address fails several times, it might get banned for a week.

 ## Unban an IP